-On the 19-21 June 2020 we celebrate the European Archaeology Days #EAD #JNArchéo, introduced on European scale in 2019, and here to stay!
 The EAD is a long weekend dedicated to archaeology in all its forms.
 We raise awareness and familiarise European audiences with all aspects of archaeology.
 A variety of events will be organised, aiming at engaging families, schools, students, history enthusiasts, museum visitors, as well as merely curious participants to discover this multifaceted discipline and their archaeological heritage.
-Despite the challenging times that Europe is going through in several levels there are still things that bring us together.
+Despite the challenging times that Europe is going through on several levels there are still things that bring us together.
 Looking for a common ground, for cohesion and reciprocity, while all members preserve their cultural identity and diversity, the European Archaeology Days aim at sharing archaeological heritage throughout Europe and make culture accessible to all.

 Join the European Archaeology Days

 The overall coordinator INRAP (National Institute for Preventive Archaeological Research) supports all organisers who would like to join this event.
 Customisable posters, flyers and digital media are made available.
-The participants will also be identified by a specific label, while a European website will host all the events.
-There is no obligation for institutions to apply free entrance for this event, nor is there a dictated programme that the participant institutions need to implement.
+The participants will also be identified by a specific label, while a European website (https://journees-archeologie.fr) hosts all events.